super-user-17/270440_ARIMA/README.md

 ARIMA stands for auto-regressive integrated moving average and is a type of time series forecasting technique.
 It is used extensively in forecasting consumptions and prices of commodities (Fuel, Electricity, Share prices, etc.,)

 ## Outcome
-Usinga ARIMA model we are able to forecast future prices.
+Using ARIMA model we are able to forecast future prices.